Paul Francis: Where is MVP’s Head Coach Now?

 A Terrible Accident and New Strides

 On February 2, 2010, Paul met with a minor accident on a highway in Jamaica.
 When he got out of his vehicle to inspect the damage, he was hit by a passing car, which shattered his right leg.
 The accident compounded an earlier sporting injury in his right foot, and the doctors had to amputate half of his right leg as an infection developed.
-The coach was initially devastated at the loss, and felt that he would be a lesser trainer because of his injury.
+The coach was initially devastated at this loss and felt that he would be a lesser trainer because of his injury.
 He began using a prosthetic leg, picked himself up, and decided to pursue a degree in Sport Management at UTech.

 “Each day, I got a little stronger in terms of how to manage my own body,” he revealed in the aforementioned interview.
 “I had years of coaching experience and every sporting event doesn’t need only players, but it also needs strategists who are going to guide or coach the team.
-So oftentimes I played that role but at no point did I refuse myself from any practical activity because of my disability.
+So oftentimes, I played that role, but at no point did I refuse myself from any practical activity because of my disability.
 I took part in every one of them.”
 The MVP cofounder took an optimistic approach to his work and became the club’s head coach in 2017 when Stephen Francis stepped down.

 Fostering the Future of Jamaican Athletics